 The other appeal for boondocking is that there isn’t much oversight.
 Developed campgrounds often have people in charge of where you can go and what you can do and when.
 Boondocking allows you the freedom to roam and do what you please.
 But, ironically, boondocking and dry camping come with a set of rules to follow.

-An important part of dry camping is to make sure you leave the area you stay in just as beautiful as when you came.
+An important part of any dry camping trip is to make sure you leave the area you stay in just as beautiful as when you came.
 Here are some thoughts on this:

 Do make sure you pay attention to local signage and be familiar with off-road camping laws.
 I’d suggest you not cross into any ‘no trespassing’ areas.
 Getting a back roads map or guide book might be a good start for finding common wild camping locations.